 The indications of Intracytoplasmic Sperm Injection (ICSI) can be classified into two groups: male fertility and female fertility problems.
 Let’s see the most common causes of infertility in men and women leading to the use of ICSI.

-ICSI is an assisted reproductive technique used to overcome the following infertility problems:
+ICSI is an assisted reproductive technique used to overcome the following male infertility problems:

-- Regarding female infertility: if a low number of oocytes is obtained after follicular puncture or egg retrieval, or if the zona pellucida is very thick after oocyte retrieval, or in cases of poor egg quality.
+- If a low number of oocytes is obtained after follicular puncture or egg retrieval, or if the zona pellucida is very thick after oocyte retrieval, or in cases of poor egg quality.